hacker-404-error/Data-Structure-In-CPP/README.md

 - Then we can traverse through the whole array by comparing the assumed minimum element (Very first element in array).
 - If our minimum array element is greater then some element in array while traversing then we can assign that element as minimum element.
 - Like this we traverse till the end of the array and at the end the element present in minimum variable is the minimum element.

+   - `No Of Comparision Between The Elements : n-1`

 Implementation :
 ```